a-n-t-h-o-n-y/Escape/README.md

 ## Contributing

-Feedback and contributions are highly appreciated.
+Feedback and contributions are appreciated.
 If you encounter any issues or have suggestions for improvements, please open an issue on our repository.

 ## Note

 Terminal features and support vary significantly across emulators.
 It's recommended to test functionality in your target environments.